REDFLAG-bugs/NCERT-BOT/README.md

-# NCERT-BOT
+NCERT-BOT

-## Overview
+Overview

-`NCERT-BOT` is a repository focused on integrating and processing educational content from the NCERT curriculum.
-This project aims to create a bot that can assist with accessing and querying NCERT books and related educational resources.
+NCERT-BOT is a repository dedicated to integrating and processing educational content from the NCERT curriculum.
+The project aims to create a bot that assists with accessing and querying NCERT books and related educational resources.

 ## Project Structure